Why you’re putting up walls to protect yourself in your relationship

 Putting up walls to protect yourself is a trauma pattern that’s currently wired in your body and nervous system.

-It doesn’t matter how much evidence you have that your partner is healthy and safe today.
-All your nervous system can focus on are the littlest things that remind you how you got hurt in the past.
+It doesn’t matter how much evidence you have that your partner is healthy and safe.
+All your nervous system can focus on are the littlest things that remind you of how you got hurt in the past.

 Even if your partner is generally showing how much they care and love you, it only takes one tiny slip-up to hijack your survival system in overprotection mode.